 Paul’s nature and well-being books look at the history and wildlife in an area through a series of walks.
 The ‘Nature’ of West Dunbartonshire was released in August 2022.

-The first three novels in his first series - The Peck Chronicles are Talisman, Citadel and Tyrant, all published by Strident.
+His talks on nature and well-being are very popular.
+In 2008, Paul’s first three novels Talisman, Citadel and Tyrant, all published by Strident, were in the YA fantasy genre.
 Paul went on to write the children's eco-thriller Windscape, which was nominated for the Grampian Children's Book Award.
-The follow up, The Egg Thief, was released in 2017.

-Paul has over twelve years experience of author visits, not just in the UK, but all over the world - with hundreds of schools, libraries, specialist groups and festivals attended, he has seen over 30,000 children in that time.
+Paul has over sixteen years’ experience of author visits, not just in the UK, but all over the world - with hundreds of schools, libraries, specialist groups and festivals attended.
+He has talked to more than 40,000 children in that time.

 Paul has PVG Disclosure and, for author events, public liability Insurance.

 Aberdeen City; Aberdeenshire; Angus; Argyll and Bute; Clackmannanshire; Dumfries and Galloway; Dundee; East Ayrshire; East Dunbartonshire; East Lothian; East Renfrewshire; Edinburgh City; Falkirk; Fife; Glasgow City; Highland; Inverclyde; Midlothian; Moray; Na h-Eileanan Siar (Western Isles); North Ayrshire; North Lanarkshire; Orkney Islands; Perth and Kinross; Renfrewshire; Scottish Borders; Shetland; South Ayrshire; South Lanarkshire; Stirling; West Dunbartonshire; West Lothian